shoryamehra24/simon-game/README.md

-# simon-game
+# Simon-Game
+A Simple Memory Game.
-Game made using Javascript and Jquery.
+🎮 Game made using Javascript and Jquery.